I wouldn’t. And nor should you.

 According to the best available climate science, each tonne of methane has an impact on warming over the next 20 years equal to 105 tonnes of carbon dioxide.
 So the grazing industry has a warming impact over the next 20 years equal to 210 million tonnes of CO2.

 Table 1s1 puts the total carbon dioxide output of public electricity (including heat production) at about 187 million tonnes of CO2.
 There’s also some other climate impacts from mining, but I’m trying to keep this simple so I’m also ignoring some significant extra cattle impacts, like deforestation emissions.

 So the climate impact ratio of sheep and cattle methane to coal CO2 over the next 20 years is 210:187.
 But the Greens ignore it in the climate policy.
-This shows an extraordinary willingness to compromise policy integrity because many Greens supporters (and leader Richard Di Natale) aren’t willing to change their diet to give us a fighting chance of saving the planet from the worst ravages of climate change.
-The scale of this lack of policy integrity is beyond hypocrisy … none of us is perfect, we all fail at times to live up to our best intentions … it cuts to the core of what the Greens are supposed to stand for.
+This shows an extraordinary willingness to compromise policy integrity because many Greens supporters aren’t willing to change their diet to give us a fighting chance of saving the planet from the worst ravages of climate change.
+The scale of this lack of policy integrity is beyond hypocrisy.
+None of us is perfect, we all fail at times to live up to our best intentions, but this cuts to the core of what the Greens are supposed to stand for.
 If you can’t switch to vegan BBQs to save the planet, then you can’t claim to give a damn.
 Either that or you don’t really believe the science on climate change.